5 Tips for Success Practicing Yoga at Home

-#4 – Be Ruthless About Your “You Time”
+#4 – Be Ruthless About Your “Me Time”

 If you have a significant other, family members, or roommates in the house, don’t apologize or feel guilty about your practice time.
 Turn off your phone, close the door, and know that you are doing as much good for them as you are for yourself.
-My wife learned very quickly that one of the best ways for me to be more present with her was to leave me alone when I’m doing yoga, and when necessary, pull the kids off my back so I can press on.
+Those close to me learned very quickly that one of the best ways for me to be more present was to leave me alone when I’m doing yoga.

 #5 – Think 10 Years Out

 We tend to be very short-term focused, thinking about next summer and next year, but what about 10 years from now?
 What kind of health do you want?
 What kind of life do you want?
 What kind of practice do you want?
 When you focus on 10 years from now, or even 20 or 30 years, it becomes much easier to put things in perspective today.
 Today is just another day.
 Do your practice, make small strides forward, work it out on the mat, and make another deposit into your energetic bank account for the future.